Choose tap

 Imagine paying for something so valuable that its packaging costs 400 times more than the product.

-The product of course is water, which costs under a cent per litre from the tap or up to $4 per litre when bottled.
+This product is water, which costs less than a cent per litre from the tap but can cost up to $4 per litre when bottled.

-The huge price difference isn’t because its better, in fact bottled water is classified as packaged food and is usually 25 percent tap water anyway.
+The huge price difference isn’t due to better quality.
+In fact, bottled water is classified as packaged food and is often just 25% tap water.

-It isn’t subjected to the same stringent tests as tap water, which is analysed, pH balanced and has many essential and beneficial minerals.
+Bottled water isn’t subjected to the same stringent tests as tap water, which is analysed, pH balanced and contains many essential and beneficial minerals.

-Australia’s tap water is some of the best in the world.
+Australia’s tap water is among the best in the world.

-Apart from the price, bottled water is bad for the environment.
-Bottles, lids and plastics consume 3 litres of water in production and 80 percent of the packaging ends up in landfill.
+Beyond the cost, bottled water is harmful to the environment.
+Producing bottles, lid, and plastics consumes 3 litres of water, and 80% of the packaging ends up in landfill.

-With Australians spending more than $736 million a year on bottled water and generating more than a million plastic bottles every day, it makes sense to Choose Tap.
+With Australians spending an average of $580 per person per year on bottled water and generating over 4 million plastic bottles every day, it makes sense to "choose tap".

-Keep your eye out for the Water Wagon at Council events where you can refill your water bottle for free!
+Look out for the Water Wagon at events where you can refill your water bottle for free!

 To find more information, please visit the Choose tap website.